Kent27/docs-emobiq/document/function/Object/formatDate/formatDate.md

 ## Description

-Converting a date into a specific desired format, such as changing the display of a date from one representation to another.
+Converts a date into a specific desired format, such as changing the display of a date from one representation to another.

 ## Input / Parameter